nuthanc/angular_course/cmp-databinding-start/README.md

 * Alias can be used for the property by passing the alias name in the argument of Input Decorator
 * That alias name is what is exposed now to the outside world

+### Binding to Custom Events

+* Use of new EventEmitter with Generic type and emit it when event occurs in the sub-component
+* Need to use @Output() to expose it to the outside world
+* Event Bind in the App Component's template